fagnerdossantos/dev_utils/README.md

 # Dev Utils

-Dev Utils is a package that provides various development utilities to assist with different tasks.
+Dev Utils is a package that provides a variety of development utilities to assist with different tasks.
 It includes tools for generating passwords, creating unique identifiers (IDs), converting decimal numbers to Roman numerals, calculating age, and performing binary search.
-The package also offers the ability to generate and validate CPF numbers, and to generate CNPJ numbers.
+The package also offers additional functionalities such as generating and validating CPF and CNPJ numbers, looking up address information based on a Brazilian postal code (CEP), simulating a fake API call, and checking internet connectivity.

 ### OBS
 > **CPF** stands for "Cadastro de Pessoa Física," which translates to "Individual Taxpayer Registry."
 It is a unique identification number issued to individuals in Brazil, used for tax purposes, and for accessing various government services.
 The CPF is composed of 11 digits and is required for many transactions in Brazil, such as opening a bank account or purchasing a property.